 For every new vehicle built, Mitsubishi will offer a five year/62,500 mile warranty, whichever comes first.
 Vehicle batteries, oxygen sensors, diesel injectors and glow plugs are covered for three years/62,500 miles.

 Mitsubishi’s five year vehicle warranty includes a 12 year/unlimited mileage anti-corrosion and perforation warranty which covers pretty much the same problems that other manufacturers cover.
+It’s recently introduced 10-year coverage of powertrain components, too.

 If you want your next car to give you as little grief as possible, check out our list of the manufacturers that offer fixed price service plans.
 Put your ideal car in our car configurator to see how much carwow could help you save or, for more options, head over to our deals page.
 If you’re still struggling to pick what car you’d like, check out our car chooser.